pmk2700/aerial-gym-experiments/README.md

 ### Result
 ![Payload Attachment Result](payload.png)
-The drone's Z-position shows a small dip after the mass increase, followed by correction via the position controller — confirming the success of this simulation.
+The drone's Z-position shows a small dip after the mass increase, followed by correction via the position controller, confirming the success of this simulation.

 This approach offers a realistic and reproducible way to simulate payload attachment without switching URDFs or modifying the controller logic.